lazarulian/cs35L/notes/git-internals.md

 However, because changing a file would update the tree containing it, changing a deeply nested file would require new tree objects all the way up to the project root for the new commit.

 If a file is extremely large, Git can store a _diff_ instead of a full copy and just remember how to restore the full content when the blob is needed.

-> Aside: Compression
->
-> There are many techniques that are in use.
->
-> They tend to be app specific (git has a terrible one for video)
->
-> What are the tradeoffs for compression time vs. decompression time
->
-> What are the tradeoffs for % of compression?
->
-> What are the tradeoffs for the ram that is used.

-> Huffman Encoding: You have a byte string that has 256 symbols and you want to generate a bit string that is smaller than the byte string.
-You want to look at which bytes are the most popular and generate a small number of bits for those bytes.
-You want to denote a larger bit string for less common words.
-No two symbols can be assigned a bit string such that they are not a prefix of each other.
-You need to build the huffman tree.